olivierbeltrandocintoo/quarkus-health-noPreDestroy-kotlin/README.md

+# In Kotlin the preDestroy bound to the request scope is not called at the end of a probe

+## How to reproduce

+- start the app `./mvnw clean quarkus:dev`
+- call the <http://localhost:8080/q/health> a few times and see the release not being invoked -> both in the webpage and in the logs

+This is like this since... at least quarkus 3.6 (I think that's where I started using probes).
+And it still like this after quarkus 3.7.

-# Example of Health not releasing resources
+## Example of Health not releasing resources

 The sources contain 3 files

 - `Endpoint.kt` which exposes:
-  - expose <http://localhost:8080/> that accesses a "DbSource" then release it manully
+  - expose <http://localhost:8080/> that accesses a "DbSource" then release it manually
   - expose <http://localhost:8080/auto> that accesses a "DbSource" then release it automatically thanks to the `@PreDestroy`

 - `DbSource.kt` that emulates a pool of 4 tokens (like a DbPool)
-  - `aquire` tries to acquire a token and immediately returns upon success
+  - `acquire` tries to acquire a token and immediately returns upon success
   - when the pool is exhausted `acquire` will block up to 3s then throw
   - `release` returns a token to the pool
   - `DbSource.kt` is marked as `@RequestScoped` and has a `@PreDestroy` method that does the `release` when the request is finished

-- `ReadinessAndLiveness.kt` that implements HealCheck that tries to aquires a token
+- `ReadinessAndLiveness.kt` that implements HealCheck that tries to acquires a token

-## The issue
+### The issue

-The calling HealthCheck <http://localhost:8080/q/health/> altough marked as RequestScoped does not call the `@PreDestroy` after the first call.
+The calling HealthCheck <http://localhost:8080/q/health/> although marked as RequestScoped does not call the `@PreDestroy` after the first call.

 Example of logs when calling 5 times the HealthCheck: